How I Solved a Race Condition in HomeForged’s Tabbed Interface — A Deep Dive

 One issue started popping up during QA: when users rapidly switched between tabs, the content would sometimes "stick" — showing data from a previous tab even after the switch.
 Worse, actions in one tab occasionally affected the wrong module.
 This wasn’t a cosmetic glitch; it was a state desync, and it threatened the reliability of the entire builder.

-We knew we were dealing with a race condition — but where, exactly, and how to fix it cleanly?
+I knew I was dealing with a race condition — but where, exactly, and how to fix it cleanly?

 Chasing Ghosts: Diagnosing the Race

 At first, the bug seemed random.
-But after adding debug logs to our Vue component lifecycles and store mutations, a pattern emerged.
+But after adding debug logs to my Vue component lifecycles and store mutations, a pattern emerged.

 Here’s what was happening: